 The rules refer to claims on the following basis:

 If a non-British child has not lived in the UK for seven years prior to the application, they do not meet these criteria.
-However, you may still be able to argue that their best interests are not being considered and/or their Article 8 rights would be denied if they had to leave the UK.
+However, you may still be able to argue that their best interests are not being considered and/or their Article 8 rights would be breached if they had to leave the UK.

 A parent making a claim must also meet certain suitability criteria, which criminal convictions, poor immigration history and unpaid NHS debts can negatively affect.